joinpursuit/AC_4_Web/bridge/lessons/10_functions_iii.md

 1. an array of numbers.
 2. a function `logDouble`, that takes a number as an argument and logs its value times two.

-For each element in the array, the `forEach` function calls `logDouble`.
-This way it display double the value of each element.
-A function that is given as input to another function, to be executed at any later time, is also called a *callback function* or just *callback*.
+For each element in the array, the `forEach` function calls `logDouble`, displaying the doubled value of each element.
+A function that is given as an argument to another function is also called a *callback function* or just *callback*.

-### Anonymous Callbacks
+### Anonymous Functions

-When a function is needed only as a callback, it is common in javascript to just define the callback on the spot.
-This type of definition is called an **anonymous function**,because the function does not have a name.
+When a function is needed only as a callback, it is common to just define it on the spot.
+A function defined  **anonymous function**,because the function does not have a name.

 ```js
 forEach(arr, function(num) {